Our products

 Unlike other seafood stews (such as suquet or caldereta), zarzuela is distinguished by:

-• Variety: it includes at least 3-4 different types of fish and seafood.
+• Variety: it contains at least 3-4 different types of fish and seafood.

-• Flambéing with brandy: a step that adds aromatic depth.
+• Flaming with brandy: a step that adds aromatic depth.

 • The picada: the mixture of almonds, garlic, parsley, and sometimes fried bread that thickens and flavors the sauce.